promactkaran/EmailAPI/README.md

-# EmailAPI
+# EmailAPI -GoogleEmail Tracks

-**A simple python script that fetches mostly all the  domains email is registered to. **
+**A simple python script that fetches mostly all the  domains an google email is registered to. **

 `sudo pip install -r requirements.txt`